radiathuntasnia/csecu-dsg.github.io/content/authors/tahsin-hossain/_index.md

 ---
 # Display name
-title: Tahsin Hossain
+title: Tashin Hossain

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Research Assistant
+role: Research Assistant (Full Time)

 weight: 30